HOW TO SET UP SLACK FOR SUCCESS02 of November 2018

 If you’re still using email to send messages to your coworkers, it’s probably time to catch up with the modern workplace.

-Slack is the new orange when it comes to exchanging ideas and collaborating on projects across teams.
-It works well both within an office and also working with remote workers.
-It’s no surprise that this platform has been rapidly gaining popularity as it is easy and it includes a lot of great functions which can help you maximize productivity for your business.
-Oh and by the way, it’s free.
-(PS.
-We are not affiliates of Slack, we just appreciate good tools)
+Slack is a tool used by over 500,000 companies for exchanging ideas and collaborating on projects across teams.
+It works well within an office and also when working with remote teams.
+It is easy to get used to and includes a lot of great functions which can help you maximize productivity for your business.
+You can use the basic tools in Slack for free, without needing to enter a credit card.
+(By the way, we are not affiliates of Slack, we just appreciate good tools.)

-INTEGRATING SLACK WITH OTHER TOOLS
+INTEGRATING SLACK WITH OTHER OFFICE TOOLS

 One of our favorite Slack features is its integration with the workflow app, If This Then That (IFTTT).
-In our office, we have created lots of workflows to send all of our social media posts to Slack.
+In our office, we have created workflows to send our social media posts to Slack.
 If we get a mention, a retweet, or if someone talks about our projects on social media, all of the information goes to one channel in Slack.
 This is a channel that we have dedicated just for this purpose so that its all consolidated and easily searchable for our whole team.

 SWITCHING FROM INTERNAL EMAILS TO SLACK

 Slack is also a great way to share ideas and brainstorm.
 For example, if a team member designs an image for social media, they can share it with the rest of the team and get feedback directly on Slack.
 Unlike traditional instant messengers, Slack does a much better job at keeping comments on topics within the discussion organized.
 Team members can see all the related comments about a topic without getting mixed up with other messages within the same channel.

 Using Slack also allows you to give shout-outs to specific members of your team.
 You might not need feedback from all team members for every document or image.
 Specifying certain team members notifies only those people.
 You can also send private messages to individuals at any time.